rbadillap/kotal-documentation/docs/ethereum/reference/genesis.md

 `clique` is optional.

-`clique` can be set only in proof of authority clieque private networks.
+`clique` can be set only in proof of authority clique private networks.

 At least one signer in `clique.signers` is required.